 Dog-Friendly Accommodation in the USA

-In particular, if you’re looking for affordable yet dog-friendly options available right across the USA, generally without any additional pet free, I mainly stayed at and recommend three pet-friendly hotel chains: Motel 6, Red Roof Inn and La Quinta.
+If you’re looking for affordable yet dog-friendly hotels right across the USA, often without any additional pet free, I mainly stayed at and recommend three pet-friendly hotel chains: Motel 6, Red Roof Inn and La Quinta.
 Most of these hotels are located on the outskirts of cities with free parking, ideal if you’re on a road-trip.

-Alternatively, considering RVing around the USA with your dog.
+Another way to see the USA with your dog is in an RV, staying at pet-friendly campsites.
 This is quite a popular option with pet owners, although always check first with your rental company that dogs are permitted in the vehicle and the rules for individual camp sites.

 Some of the best pet-friendly camp sites in the USA are run by KOA.
 Some KOA campsites have onsite off-leash dog parks, known as KampK9.
 Selected campsites also now offer private fenced RV sites for a premium price, dubbed Premium Paw Pen Sites.
 Just set up camp inside and let your dog off-leash!